1f604/dropass/readme.md

 ## Keyboard shortcuts:
 ### - Ctrl-s to save file (file will be automatically encrypted with your master password when saved - plaintext will be deleted - gone -  once you close the editor).
 Cool thing to notice is that every time you save, a new IV will be randomly generated so the ciphertext will be completely different to before (even if the plaintext is exactly the same)!
 Pretty cool imo.
-### - Ctrl-q to close editor
+### - Ctrl-w to close editor
 ### - Ctrl-a to select all
 ### - Ctrl-l to select current line

-# Please be aware that the undo function is currently very buggy so don't count on being able to undo any changes you make to the file.
+# Please be aware that the undo function is somewhat buggy so don't count on being able to undo any changes you make to the file.